 Events Facilitator & Administrator

 Lauren has organized over 15 impactful public events over nearly a decade, drawing thousands of art educators from around the world.
-Notable events include the annual professional development symposiums on Art and Special Education at Moore College, as well as hosting significant conferences such as the PA Art Education Association conferences in 2016 and 2021, the 2019 2nd International Conference on Disability Studies, Arts & Education, as well as the 2022 and 2024 Adding Voices Conferences.
+Notable events include several annual professional development symposiums on DEIAJ work in Art Education at Moore College, as well as hosting significant conferences such as the PA Art Education Association conferences (2016, 2021) the 2nd International Conference on Disability Studies (2019, Arts & Education, as well as the Adding Voices Conferences (2022, 2024).

 • Clear Start Award